TLe2023/DirectMarketing/README.md

 To identify which features are most predictive to the selected model, two techniques were used: impurity-based importance and permutation feature importance.

 The selected model is a tree-based model which allows us to obtain the feature importance directly from the model based on impurity or the mean decrease in impurity when building the tree.
-The top two features are **"default_no"** and **“education”**.
+The top two features are **"default_no"** and **“loan_no”**.

 ![fig19](images/feature_importance_mdi.png)

 ### **6.3 Permutation feature importance**

-Permutation feature importance model inspection technique randomly shuffles a single feature value and consequently breaks the relationship between the feature and the target - price.
+Permutation feature importance model inspection technique randomly shuffles a single feature value and consequently breaks the relationship between the feature and the target.
 The decrease in the model score indicates the level of dependency of the model to the feature and, therefore, how important the feature is to the model.
-Below are the results of permutation importance computed on both the trained set and the test set for the selected model.
-The top two features are **"default_no" and “education”**.
+Below are the results of permutation importance computed on both the train set and the test set for the selected model.
+The top two features are **"default_no" and “loan_no”**.

 The results are consistent with that of the impurity-based importance method.

 ![fig20](images/permutation.png)

 Features that are important on the trained set but not on the test set might cause the model to overfit.
 The similarity of the feature importance ranking between those two plots, train and test, suggests that the selected model is not overfitting.

-In addition, when data contains strong multicollinear features, the results of permutation importance might be misleading in some cases.
-When a feature is permuted, the model can get the same information from the other correlated feature.
-Therefore, the performance of the model is not affected.
-This is not the case for the selected model because the permutation importance plot shows that permuting a feature drops the accuracy by 0.5.
-In addition, features which are strong collinear were paired and one of them was removed as part of the feature selection process.

 ## **7. Conclusion and Recommendations**

 To identify a predictive classification model, seven features related to the bank client information of the Portuguese bank direct marketing dataset was explored and transformed.
 Four models named K-nearest Neighbors (KNN), Logistic Regression (LR), Decision Trees (DT), and Support Vector Machines (SVM) classification models were built and validated.
 These models were evaluated with a set of pre-defined criteria.
-They are speed, ease of interpretation and performance metrics.
+They are **speed, ease of interpretation and performance metrics (F1 and Balanced Accuracy)**.
 The model with the highest quality, **Decision Trees**, was selected and inspected.
-The top two features that influenced the selected model the most are default_no (e.g. the client is not in the default status) and education.
+The top two features that influenced the selected model the most are **default_no** (e.g. the client is not in the default status) and **loan_no** (e.g. the client does not have a loan).

 **Next steps:**

-The project can be continued by further optimizing the performance of the models.
-Some examples are using all features of the original dataset and/or balancing the dataset before training the models.
+The project can be continued by further optimizing the performance of the model.
+Some examples are using all features of the original dataset and/or balancing the dataset before training the model.

 ## **8. Jupyter Notebook**

-Please refer to the [Used Car Jupiter Notebook](https://github.com/TLe2023/CarPricePrediction/blob/main/UsedCarPricePrediction.ipynb) for more information.
+Please refer to the [Direct Marketing Jupiter Notebook](https://github.com/TLe2023/DirectMarketing/blob/main/Bank_Direct_Marketing_7_features_Final.ipynb) for more information.